Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - `sudo systemctl status docker` to check that docker is running before I can download containers
 - `sudo systemctl start docker` if the docker is not running
 - `sudo docker pull cyberxsecurity/ansible` to download Ansible provisioner
-- `docker run -ti cyberxsecurity/ansible:latest bash` This goes a layer deep and switches to terminl in Ansible container
+- `docker run -ti cyberxsecurity/ansible:latest bash` This goes a layer deep and switches to terminl in Ansible container (Note that `run` is a combination of create+start a container)

 **13**.
 Add Network Security group rule to give **Jump-Box-Provisioner SSH access to VNet**.
 This is similar to the rule used in **10**.
 This is an important step as this is essentially connecting the remaining 2 VMs(to be created) to the Jump-Box-Provisioner.
 So I can use the Ansible in the Jumpbox to also control the containers in the other 2 VMs (Web-1 and Web-2).
 Note that this rule is tied to the VNet.
 By adding the rule, I am telling the network security 'guard' that let Jump-Box-Provisioner VM whose IP is xx.xx.xx.xx connect to the network via SSH using the port 22